rprops/Ramlibacter--CW/Analysis.md

 # *2. Investigate MAG- and 16S-based abundances*
 It is clear that there is significant %GC coverage bias present.
 The estimated relative abundances from metagenomics do not quantitatively match with the V3-V4 16S rRNA gene amplicon data.
+This is probably due to the significant %GC bias that is associate with the MAG-based assessment.

 $$Relative\ abundance =100*(\frac{mean\ coverage * bin\ size}{read\ length*total\ sample\ reads })$$
 Another option is to calculate relative to mapped number of reads:
 $$Relative\ abundance =100*(\frac{mean\ coverage * bin\ size}{read\ length*total\ sample\ reads * \%mapped\ reads})$$